seanmckone/odin-recipes/README.md

 # odin-recipes
-Recipe website for Odin Project
+A simple html-only recipe website for The Odin Project.
+Creating this website allowed me to develop my skills with basic html.